Pensions: particular occupations: armed forces : exempt pensions: practical issues

 Length of service may sometimes be taken into account in calculating the amount of a pension or retired pay of a kind listed in section 641(1) ITEPA 2003.
 In these circumstances, the whole of the disablement pension etc should be excluded from liability to income tax provided that the immediate occasion of retirement was disablement attributable to service.

 Combining service and disablement pensions

-Where a member of the armed forces is invalided out in circumstances which qualify him for both a disablement pension (awarded for a cause attributable to service) and a service pension, the combined pension should be regarded as within section 641(1) and exempt from income tax.
-Where it is found that tax has been wrongly charged on an exempt pension, the taxpayer should be informed and repayment made for all years, including those outside normal time limits.
+Where a member of the armed forces is invalided out in circumstances which qualify them for both a disablement pension (awarded for a cause attributable to service) and a service pension, the combined pension should be regarded as within section 641(1) and exempt from Income Tax.
+Where it’s found that tax has been wrongly charged on an exempt pension, the taxpayer should be informed and repayment made for all years up to the normal time limits.